Day 9 of MCT (Michinoku Coastal Trail): Tashirojima & Ajishima islands 田代島 & 網地島

 We immediately went into a side road that goes through the south village.
 As the population of this island was nearly 300, the houses we passed by looked much more occupied and alive.

-The red and white striped lighthouse looked cute in front of the deep blue pacific ocean, like a big pepper grinder on a blue tablecloth.
+The red and white striped lighthouse looked cute in front of the deep blue Pacific Ocean, like a big pepper grinder on a blue tablecloth.

 The name of the cape, Dowamekizaki 涛波岐崎 written in Kanji (Chinese characters) letters is extremely hard to guess how they are supposed to pronounce for the Japanese.
 One of the said origins of the name was the word, dowameki, describing the thunderous roars of wild waves battering the cape.